boisy/drivewire-mac/README.md

     set newDocument to make new document
     tell server of newDocument
         set machine to coco2
-        insert image POSIX path of ("/Users/boisy/nitros9.dsk") into drive 0 insert image POSIX path of ("/Users/boisy/utilities.dsk") into drive 1 end tell
+        -- an error is returned if the drive number is illegal or the path does not exist insert image POSIX path of ("/Users/boisy/nitros9.dsk") into drive 0 insert image POSIX path of ("/Users/boisy/utilities.dsk") into drive 1 end tell